drp227/daniel-portfolio/README.md

 ## Contents
 Here is my portfolio for your review.

-Please contact me for any questions, concerns, or if you would like any business references.
+Please contact me with any questions, concerns, or if you would like any business references.

 Thank you so much for your time and consideration.